UDN

 The function ClientHearSound() is called on every PlayerController for which the sound is audible.
 The function ClientCreateAudioComponent() is called on the Actor responsible for the sound.
 If the Actor doesn’t exist on the client, the sound will be played at the replicated position, with the audio component created by WorldInfo.
 The function ClientPlaySound() in PlayerController plays non-positional sound on client.

-Try to play sounds on the client whenever possible!
+Try to play simulated sounds on the client whenever possible!

 Physics